kuzudb/kuzudb.github.io/docs/cypher/data-manipulation-clauses/create.md

 <img src="../../../img/running-example.png" width="800">

-You can import this database by copy pasting the comands on that page.
+You can import this database by copy pasting the commands on that page.

 # CREATE
-`CREATE` is similar to the INSERT clause of SQL and lets you insert records into your node and relationahip tables.
-We desribe the generic semantics of the CREATE clause momentarily [below](#generic-semantics).
+`CREATE` is similar to the INSERT clause of SQL and lets you insert records into your node and relationship tables.
+We describe the generic semantics of the CREATE clause momentarily [below](#generic-semantics).
 We first start with some simple examples.

 ## Inserting Nodes